Follow us on

 Voyageur Metis is proud to have had the leadership

-of an amazing woman -- Marie Laprise -- as one of its Directors.
+of an amazing couple -- Marie and Claude Laprise -- as two of our past Directors.

-Fiercely proud of being Metis, she was a pioneer for reclaiming our identity and gathering our community.
-She started conversation when others were still too afraid.
-She gently took the hands of so many to come out and identify themselves.
+Fiercely proud of being Metis, they were pioneers for reclaiming our identity and gathering our community.
+They started conversation when others were still too afraid.
+They gently took the hands of so many to come out and identify themselves.

-She and her husband Claude gathered artifacts to show in their many exhibits to help explain what the Metis lifestyle was about.
+Marie and Claude gathered artifacts to show in their many exhibits to help explain what the Metis lifestyle was about.
 They allowed people to handle the artifacts, making it a very interactive experience.
 They put on displays at the Selkirk Faire and London's Western Fair (among others).

-She dedicated a lifetime to our community -- with Claude too -- in all they did -- and by organizing the Fiddle & Sash Rendezvous for the past 10 years.
+They dedicated a lifetime to our community -- in all they did -- and by organizing the Fiddle & Sash Rendezvous for the past 10 years.

-She cooked up a storm every spring in preparation!
-Her whole family pitched in and worked for months to prepare.
+Marie cooked up a storm every spring in preparation while Claude attended to the setting up of the rendezvous!
+Their whole family pitched in and worked for months to prepare.
 They sacrificed very much to put on the festival.
 No photo ops, no corporate rules nor politics there, just the kind of kitchen party that we all remember growing up, whenever we were at our Meme's.
-And it was always just as beautiful as Marie herself.
+And it was always just as beautiful as Marie and Claude themselves.

 Marie and Claude also helped with Cancer studies and health studies in the area, and worked with health professionals to adjust procedures and consider traditions of Metis families.

-We all saw the true love that she and Claude had for each other, and their children and grandchildren, for which she was so proud.
+We all saw the true love that Marie and Claude had for each other, and their children and grandchildren, for which they were so proud.

-They are all accomplished in their lives and it is definitely a reflection of Marie -- a wise person, a loving person, a talented person.
+They are all accomplished in their lives and it is definitely a reflection of Marie and Claude -- wise people, loving people, talented people.
 Strong beyond belief.
 Selfless to the core.
-Giving to everyone who stopped by to get information or compassion - she laughed with us, grieved with us, led us to celebrate together.
-She was a true Metis leader -- in her ways and everything she did.
-At times quite the little spitfire!
-And other times gentle and kind, she compiled so many of the area family's trees, helping people to find their Native ancestry and get their cards.
+Giving to everyone who stopped by to get information or compassion - they laughed with us, grieved with us, led us to celebrate together.
+They were true Metis leaders -- in their ways and everything they did.
+At times Marie was quite the little spitfire! -- with Claude more quiet and a bit shy.
+But ultimately gentle and kind, they compiled so many of the area family's trees, helping people to find their Native ancestry and get their cards.